Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/preprocessors.md

 # Preprocessors

-A list of preprocessors can be used in your code.
+A list of preprocessors that can be used in your code.
 A preprocessor can be used to change your code at compile time.

 Sample: